Modules, Connectivity

 • Legacy systems

-It’s easy for EVSPs to face a host of obstacles, from collecting data to planning for energy needs.
+EVSPs face multiple obstacles, from collecting data to planning for energy needs.

 A significant challenge is managing network providers while supporting connectivity technology.
-Therefore, it’s crucial to avoid technology lock-in and have the flexibility to work with a multitude of networks as needed.
+It’s important to avoid being stuck with one technology and be able to work with different networks when necessary.

 For instance, imagine a CPO selected a major MNO in the U.S. However, a certain area suddenly has poor coverage from that network coverage infrastructure.

-Visibility and control of the entire EV ecosystem are essential to deploy and scale confidently.
-They simplify operations and keep costs in check when scaling.
+NExT eSIM provisioning gives CPOs visibility and control of the entire EV ecosystem.
+It empowers them to deploy and scale while simplifying operations and keeping costs in check.

 3. Cybersecurity Issues

-EV chargers are perfect targets for hackers and require robust end-to-end monitoring and management.
+EV chargers connect to the grid, making them easy targets for hackers due to their link to critical infrastructure.
+Therefore, they require robust end-to-end monitoring and management.

-Security goes well beyond installing and onboarding charging devices and networks.
-Threats must be identified and isolated throughout the life cycle of the EV charger.
+Security goes beyond installing and onboarding charging devices and networks.
+Threats must be identified and isolated throughout the EV charger’s life cycle.

 3. The cloud that connects the IoT network to the outside world (e.g., user applications or platforms for managing the devices)